Images of Bite or Sting, Arthropod (Insect Bites)

 Who's at risk?

 Insect bites and stings are a problem in all regions of the world for people of all ages.
-In the Midwest and East Coast regions of the US, mosquitos, flying insects, and ticks account for most bites.
+In the Midwest and East Coast regions of the US, mosquitoes, flying insects, and ticks account for most bites.
 In drier areas of the Western US, crawling insects are more of a problem.

 There is no proven effect of race or sex in terms of bite reactions.
 However, some individuals clearly appear more attractive to insects, perhaps related to body heat, odor, or carbon dioxide excretion.